kvarak/dnd/docs/_Classes/ranger.md

 Additionally, when you gain a level in this class, you can choose one of the spells you know and replace it with another spell from your spell list, which also must be of a level for which you have spell slots.

 #### Spellcasting Ability
 Wisdom is your spellcasting ability for your ranger spells, since your magic draws on your attunement to nature.

  **Spell save DC** = 8 + your proficiency bonus + your Wisdom modifier
  **Spell attack modifier** = your proficiency bonus + your Wisdom modifier

+### Ranger Conclave
+At 3rd level, you choose to emulate the ideals and training of a ranger conclave, all detailed at the end of the class description.
+Your choice grants you features at 3rd level and again at 5th, 7th, 11th, and 15th level.

 ### Primeval Awareness
-From 3rd level, your mastery of ranger lore allows you to establish a link to beasts and to the land around you.
+From 4th level, your mastery of ranger lore allows you to establish a link to beasts and to the land around you.

 You have an ability to communicate with beasts, and they recognize you as a kindred spirit.
 Through sounds and gestures, you can communicate simple ideas to a beast, and can read its basic mood and intent.
 You learn its emotional state, whether it is affected by magic of any sort, its short-term needs, and actions you can take (if any) to persuade it to not attack.